Evankj/ecgo/README.md

 ## Entities
-Entities in this ECS are just indexes into the component slices in the bucket to which they are added.
+Entities in this ECS are just containers that hold indexes into the component slices in the bucket to which they are added and a bit mask indicating which component types they have associated with them.

 ## Components